 - Meat Lovers - skip the bell peppers (but always keep the jalapenos!), decrease the chicken to 1 pound.
 Add 12 ounces of cooked shrimp (stirred in at the end) and 1 pound of Andouille sausage (cooked with the chicken).

-Store in an airtight container in the refrigerator for up to 5 days.
+Store this jalapeño pasta in an airtight container in the refrigerator for up to 5 days.
 Use 1-4 Tablespoons of milk when reheating.
 Mix the milk in after it's warm for a wonderfully smooth texture.

 This freezes really well!
 Sometimes I make a double batch for a freezer meal.
 Store in an airtight container for up to 2 months in the freezer.
 Allow to thaw for a few hours then reheat in a pot.
 Add milk until it reaches the desired texture.